machadodj/MachadoDJ_Resume/README.md

 ## What is inside?

-Enclosed, you will find the resume of Denis Jacob Machado, Ph.D., written in LaTeX using the ModernCV's casual style.
+Enclosed, you will find the resume of Denis Jacob Machado, Ph.D., written in LaTeX using ModernCV's casual style.

-## Dependencies

 ## How to compile?